FETTO was born when the Swedish hipster, Joakim Hedeby, developed it in 1988. Then the project went asleep for 16.6 years. Him too.

 The screen print also changed: The picture of the fat evil woman and the poor little kind man in Mickey Mouse underwear was replaced with a stupid ostrich.

 The tone control was renamed to “Cut” and the AC adapter print changed to “5-18V” instead of “5-24V”.
-This is a better span for all FETTO’s even if they all #can handle up to 24 volts.
+This is a better span for all FETTO’s even if most of them #can handle up to 24 volts.

 11.0 was equipped with 5 jumpers, 4 DIP switches and 1 trimmer (below).